-The 10th Winter School "Ethics and Neuroscience is taking place on March 8-12, 2021.
-It is organized by the BCCN Berlin/ICCN and the Berlin School of Mind and Brain.
+The 10th Winter School "Ethics of Neuroscience and AI" is taking place on March 8-12, 2021.
+It is organized by the BCCN Berlin/ICCN, the Berlin School of Mind and Brain, and the Excellence Cluster "Science of Intelligence".
 The event is tailored for MSc and PhD students, but covers a range of topics of potential interest to other researchers, reflecting on the ethical and societal consequences of modern neuroscience.

 Theoretical foundations, as well as practical and ethical aspects are addressed.
 Participants will benefit from a combination of lectures with group work and discussions, where they will put the learned content into practice.